Hairy cell leukemia: Diagnosis

 The diagnosis of HCL may be suggested by abnormal results on a complete blood count (CBC), but additional testing is necessary to confirm the diagnosis.
 A CBC normally shows low counts for white blood cells, red blood cells, and platelets in HCL patients.
-However, if large numbers of hairy cells are in the blood stream, then normal or even high lymphocyte counts may be found.
+However, if large numbers of hairy cells are in the bloodstream, then normal or even high lymphocyte counts may be found.

 On physical examination, 80–90% of patients have an enlarged spleen, which can be massive.
 This is less likely among patients who are diagnosed at an early stage.
 Peripheral lymphadenopathy (enlarged lymph nodes) is uncommon (less than 5% of patients), but abdominal lymphadenopathy is a relatively common finding on computed tomography scans.

 Hairy cell leukemia: Abnormal B cells look "hairy" under a microscope because of radial projections from their surface.

 The most important laboratory finding is the presence of hairy cells in the bloodstream.
 Hairy cells are abnormal white blood cells with hair-like projections of cytoplasm; they can be seen by examining a blood smear or bone marrow biopsy specimen.
 The blood film examination is done by staining the blood cells with Wright's stain and looking at them under a microscope.
 Hairy cells are visible in this test in about 85% of cases.
-Along with the characteristic surface projections, hairy cells also have large amounts of cytoplasm, an oval (sometimes cleaved) nuclei with homogenous chromatin and no without distinct nucleoli giving the cells a "fried egg" appearance.
+Along with the characteristic surface projections, hairy cells also have large amounts of cytoplasm, an oval (sometimes cleaved) nucleus with homogenous chromatin and without distinct nucleoli, giving the cells a "fried egg" appearance.

-Most patients require a bone-marrow biopsy for final diagnosis.
-The bone marrow biopsy is used both to confirm the presence of HCL and also the absence of any additional diseases, such as Splenic marginal zone lymphoma or B-cell prolymphocytic leukemia.
+Most patients require a bone marrow biopsy for final diagnosis.
+The bone marrow biopsy is used both to confirm the presence of HCL and to exclude other diseases, such as Splenic marginal zone lymphoma or B-cell prolymphocytic leukemia.
 The bone marrow in HCL may show a diffuse infiltration of leukemic cells or an interstitial infiltration with partial preservation of fat and hematopoietic stem cells.
 The diagnosis can be confirmed by viewing the cells with a special stain known as tartrate resistant acid phosphatase (TRAP).
 More recently, DB44 testing assures more accurate results.

-Definitively diagnosing HCL is also possible through flow cytometry on blood or bone marrow.
+Definitely diagnosing HCL is also possible through flow cytometry on blood or bone marrow.
 The hairy cells are larger than normal and positive for CD19, CD20, CD22, CD11c, CD25, CD103, and FMC7 antigens.
 (CD103, CD22, and CD11c are strongly expressed.)

 Annexin A1 and the BRAF v600E mutant protein are the most sensitive and specific cell markers associated with HCL.
 Diseases mimicking HCL are usually negative for both markers.

 Hairy cell leukemia-variant (HCL-V), which shares some characteristics with B cell prolymphocytic leukemia (B-PLL), does not show CD25 (also called the interleukin-2 receptor, alpha).

 The differential diagnoses include several kinds of anemia, including myelophthisis and aplastic anemia, and most kinds of blood neoplasms, including hypoplastic myelodysplastic syndrome, atypical chronic lymphocytic leukemia, B-cell prolymphocytic leukemia, or idiopathic myelofibrosis.